-Simply put, contingencies are conditions of a real estate transaction which must be met in order for the deal to close.
-Think of them as milestones to be passed on the way to finalizing the transaction.
-Each contingency will be assigned a deadline in the Contract to Buy and Sell, these are usually decided by your real estate agent.
+Contingencies must be written into the purchase agreement and the seller must agree to them upfront in order for them to be binding.
+Each contingency should be assigned a contingency period deadline in the Contract to Buy and Sell, these are usually decided by your real estate agent.
 Contingencies may be accepted by formal acknowledgment, but acceptance is also assumed when no objection to a given contingency is noted prior to its deadline.
 Don’t worry if that sounds confusing; we’ll go over several specific examples together in this article.

-Just remember: the contingencies listed in your Contract to Buy and Sell are conditions which must be met.
+Just remember: the contingencies listed in your Contract to Buy and Sell are conditions that must be met.
 If a contingency is not met, your deal cannot close!
 In many cases, the deal may “fall out” at which point the seller could choose to move on to a backup offer if there is one in place.
 That’s why it’s so important to understand common types of real estate contingencies and the requirements of each.

 Any number of contingencies can be written into a real estate contract (as every transaction is unique).
 But there are five types of common contingencies which apply to most real estate deals:

-The main purpose of the title contingency is to confirm that the buyer will get “clear title” to the property upon close of escrow.
-Clear title just means that there are no other liens or claims against the ownership of the property.
+The main purpose of the title contingency is to confirm that the buyer will get a “clear title” to the property upon close of escrow.
+The clear title just means that there are no other liens or claims against the owner of the property.
 Buyers want to be assured when they purchase a home that no one else can approach them after the deal closes, claiming to own a share (or all!) of the property.

 A title company will be hired to research the property’s title (the ownership rights).
 A good title company will confirm that the seller actually has the right to sell the property.
 So the title company is looking for any “clouds on title” (any items which could prevent the seller from having complete rights to sell the property).